 The Complainant is Aktiebolaget Electrolux of Stockholm, Sweden, represented by Melbourne IT Digital Brand Services, Sweden.

-The disputed domain name <servis-electrolux.com> is registered with Bizcn.com, Inc. (the “Registrar”).
+The disputed domain name <electroluxbogota.com> (the “Domain Name”) is registered with GoDaddy.com, LLC (the “Registrar”).

 The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on September 10, 2013.
-On September 11, 2013, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On September 13, 2013, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.
+On September 10, 2013, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On September 10, 2013, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

 The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-The Center appointed Michael J. Spence as the sole panelist in this matter on October 9, 2013.
+The Center appointed Nicholas Smith as the sole panelist in this matter on October 14, 2013.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.